varun04reddy/UVA-MAMP/README.md

 A collection of my work with the UVA Motion and Motor Performance Laboratory.
 My biggest work was implementing the findings from the "The gait deviation index: A new comprehensive index of gait pathology"  research paper written by Michael H. Schwartz and Adam Rozumalski by creating a custom C++ OpenSim plugin that is able to create a standardized gait deviation index for our rodent data.

+To use the custom C++ plugin:
+Build the required system based on the following CMakeLists file
 ```
 cmake_minimum_required(VERSION 3.12)
 project(OpenSimCustomPlugin)